‘Absolutely pathetic’ - Outrage as 'White Lives Matter' plane flies over Man City-Burnley match | Goal.com

 Those protests have sparked demonstrations all over the world, with Weston McKennie, Jadon Sancho and Marcus Thuram among those to make displays in the Bundesliga, with Marcelo headlining those in La Liga.

-In the Premier League, shirts have also had a Black Lives Matter patch on their shirts in addition to a patch for the NHS to commemorate the organisation's work during the coronavirus outbreak.
+In the Premier League, shirts have also had a Black Lives Matter patch in addition to a patch for the NHS to commemorate the organisation's work during the coronavirus outbreak.

-Shortly following the start of Tuesday's match between second-place Manchester City and 11th-place Burnley, a plane was spotted overhead carrying a banner that read "White Lives Matter Burnley".
+Shortly following the start of Monday's match between second-place Manchester City and 11th-place Burnley, a plane was spotted overhead carrying a banner that read "White Lives Matter Burnley".

-The display came just a few minutes into the match, moments after the players on the pitch finished kneeling, and circled overhead for the first moments of the match.
+The display came just a few minutes into the match, moments after the players on the pitch finished kneeling, and circled overhead for the first moments of the game.

 A plane flying over the Etihad stating: "White Live Matter, Burnley."
 Absolutely pathetic.— Jonathan Smith (@jonnysmiffy) June 22, 2020